Bmylynn99/Brittany-s-Resume/README.md

 # My Resume
 Here is my resume.
-Follow along, the more I learn, the better it'll look.
+Follow along.
+The more I learn, the better it'll look.